An Iterative Utility Judgment Framework Inspired by Philosophical Relevance via LLMs: Ethics Statement

 \section{Ethics Statement}

-In conducting this research, we have prioritized ethical considerations at every stage to ensure the responsible development and application of AI technologies.
-Our research does not rely on personally identifiable information or require manually annotated datasets.
+Our research does not rely on personally identifiable information.
+All datasets and models used in our paper are publicly available and have been widely adopted by researchers.
 We firmly believe in the principles of open research and the scientific value of reproducibility.
-To this end, we have made all models, data, and code associated with our paper publicly available on GitHub.
+To this end, we have made all data, and code associated with our paper publicly available on GitHub.
 This transparency not only facilitates the verification of our findings by the community but also encourages the application of our methods in other contexts.